 - contain a tentative research plan outlining possible research methodology and methods that will be used to explore the topic, also, indicate what kind of data you might collect, how much, how might you analyse it, etc.

 - contain a reasonable timescale for completion (see the course structure to get a feel for how this might assist you)

 - exhibit excellent referencing and bibliography skills.

 Selection to the course will be based on the proposal's quality, applicant’s qualifications, interview, as well as on the availability of supervisors with appropriate expertise and interest in your area of research.
-The selection will be done soon after the closing date for applications which is May 31st 2016.
+We are receiving now applications for the cohort starting in October 2020.

 In recognition of the ongoing Covid-19 situation, it has been agreed that the deadline for receiving applications will be extended to 17 July 2020.